Pure-ML/consolidation/README.md

 # Consolidation Algorithm

-This package provides a robust, dataset-agnostic approach to consolidating similar values in datasets using semantic embeddings, string similarity metrics, and LLM verification.
+This package provides a robust, dataset-agnostic approach to consolidating similar values in datasets using string similarity metrics and LLM verification.

 ## Features

 - Dataset agnostic - works with any type of textual data
 - Parallel processing for improved performance
-- Semantic similarity using OpenAI embeddings
 - String similarity using Jaro-Winkler distance
 - LLM-based verification of groups
-- Automatic subgroup detection for rejected groups
+- Smart subgroup detection with certainty-based grouping
-- Caching of embeddings for efficiency
-- Detailed cost tracking and logging
+- Per-dataset cost tracking and detailed logging
 - Interactive graph visualization
+- Value limit protection (max 1,000 unique values per column)

 ## Installation